Baronvonbonbon/OpenSyncTools/govquery/README.md

 This repo is a runnable SubQuery indexer that captures **referenda pallet** events and maintains a light `Referendum` record for common lifecycle timestamps.

-It mirrors the environment you ended up with when the GraphQL playground was working locally.

 ---

 ## Quick Start